sarchlab/akita_docs/docs/akita/data_recorder.md

 ## Complete Example

-Here's a complete example of using the data recorder:
+Here's a complete example of using the data recorder and reader:

 ```go
 package main